Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Modeling framework in high dimensions

-The formulation above allows for flexible modeling of the response functions $f_j()$.
-One criticism of using Gaussian processes is that they can be very computationally burdensome, particularly as the sample size increases, because at each iteration of an MCMC one must invert an $n$ by $n$ matrix. \cite{reich2009variable} showed that this can be avoided by using a singular value decomposition on the kernel covariance matrices before running the MCMC.
+The formulation above allows for flexible modeling of the response functions $f_j()$, but it can be very computationally burdensome as the sample size increases. \cite{reich2009variable} showed that the computation burden can be alleviated by using a singular value decomposition of the kernel covariance matrices.
 This allows us to utilize Gaussian processes in reasonably sized data sets, but the computation can still be slow for large sample sizes.
-Details of this can be found in their paper or in Appendix B.
+Details of this can be found in the referenced paper and in Appendix C.